There’s a good reason why Coachella takes place in Palm Springs – it’s one of the coolest, most alternative and unique places to be in the USA.

 4. Go horseback riding along the historic and extremely pretty Agua Caliente Indian Canyon.

 5. And make sure to stop and take some snaps of the windmills from Indian Canyon Drive.
+You can book a tour around the famous Palm Springs windmills here.

 Where is Palm Springs?